-Here’s a website that shares links to climate reports for each of the states in the United States and check out the “past weather” tabs to see what patterns you may observe.
+As you contemplate these options, it can be worthwhile to delve into climate reports for each of the states in the United States and check out the “past weather” tabs to see what patterns you may observe.
 Which sounds most appealing to you?
-And, here’s a site that allows you to explore rivers in a state, its elevation, physical layout. and more.
+And, here’s a U.S. geographic website that allows you to explore the counties and rivers in a state, elevation, topography, and more.

 Friends and Family

 When thinking about retirement, don’t overlook the value of having loved ones and their social support nearby.
-Your dream may be to live where your children do, or your grandchildren.
-If that sounds like you, consider whether these family members are rooted in their communities or if they frequently move.
+Your dream may be to live where your children or your grandchildren do.
+If that sounds like you, consider whether these family members are rooted in their communities or if they frequently move (say, for work).

 If the first is true, then the situation is probably simpler than if there’s a good chance that your family would move, leaving you in a community that you chose because they were living there.

 Do you have close friends that have decided where they want to retire?
 If so, you might want to consider the area they have in mind.
-Having the continuity of their friendship add quality to your own life and help you transition?
+Having the continuity of their friendship could add to your quality of life and help you transition into retirement.

 Peace and Quiet?
 Or Action?

 You might love the peace and quiet of small towns, rural areas, and the like, where you can fish, stroll through the woods, and otherwise appreciate the beauty of nature.
 Or you may want to retire right where the most action is, living in a big city with everything you need within a block or two of your place, plus an array of restaurants, shows, museums, and other attractions to keep you busy.
 Or you might prefer a suburb that offers the best of both worlds.

-When you retire, do you envision a permanent goodbye to the workplace, or do you plan to keep working— perhaps part-time or as a consultant — through your 60s and 70s, and maybe beyond?
-Or, maybe you’re looking forward to having an encore career in a field of great interest.
+Do you envision saying a permanent goodbye to the workplace in the future, or do you plan to keep working after retirement — perhaps part-time or as a consultant — through your 60s and 70s, and maybe beyond?
+Or maybe you’re looking forward to having a second act in a field of great interest.

 You may have pursued your original career because you needed to earn a certain income, but now you can work in an area that brings you joy, perhaps in animal rescue.
 Or maybe you want to volunteer for an organization you feel passionate about.
 There are lots of buzzwords describing the new ways people may work as they reach retirement age, such as semi-retirement and unretirement.
 Regardless of what you call it, some retirement locations may offer more opportunity than others, depending on the path you envision.

 Great Places to Retire

-USNews.com provides in-depth information about the best places to retire in 2020.
-U.S. News & World Report surveys people in pre-retirement and those of retirement age to determine what’s most important to them, and then they use the following formulas to come up with their conclusions:
+USNews.com provides in-depth information about the best places to retire in 2022-2023.
+U.S. News & World Report surveys people in pre-retirement and those of retirement age to determine what’s most important to them, and then they use the following formula to come up with their conclusions:

 What’s best for you, of course, depends upon what’s most important to you, so it makes sense to visit places of interest, ideally for enough time that you get a sense of what it would be like to live there, rather than just visit.

-You might consider https://www.sofi.com/learn/content/should-you-buy-or-rent-a-home-quiz/ in a place of interest, whether that’s for six months or a year, to see what you really think of the climate, activities in the area, cost of living, and so forth.
+For example, before you decide whether to rent or buy a home for retirement in a particular area, you might test-drive living there for a number of months to see what you really think of the climate, activities in the area, cost of living, and so forth.